harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/rds-instance-delete.md

 ## Introduction

-- RDS Instance delete can induce an rds instance delete chaos on AWS RDS cluster.
+- RDS Instance delete can induce an RDS instance delete chaos on AWS RDS cluster.
 It derives the instance under chaos from RDS cluster.

 :::tip Fault execution flow chart